-In the times of the Great Moravia a huge hillfort was built on the castle hill, although traces of the local settlement date back to the Bronze Age.
+During the Great Moravia a Slavic stronghold was built on the castle hill, although traces of the local settlement date back to the Bronze Age.
 Probably at the beginning of the 13th century the first timber castle was built.
 From the very beginning it was a royal property, it quickly became the capital of the county and its lease was connected with the dignity of the Šariš zupan.
 The development of the castle was briefly suspended in 1241, when it was conquered and destroyed by the Mongols.
 Soon, however, around the middle of the thirteenth century, it was rebuilt in a stone form and as early as 1245 it could host King Bela IV, and later Stephen V of Hungary.

 During Ferdinand’s war with John Zapolya, the then owner of Šariš, Peter Perenyi, kept his neutrality for a long time.
-However, when he finally turned to the Zapolya side, the castle was besieged and captured by the army loyal to Habsburgs.
+However, when he finally turned to the Zapolya side, the castle was in 1537 besieged and captured by the army loyal to Habsburgs.
 Like other Perenyi possessions, it was confiscated and for almost a century became a royal property again.
 Ferdinand Habsburg appointed George Wernher, his trusted advisor and diplomat, as the new castle keeper.

-In the sixteenth century, Šariš completely changed its face.
+In the 16th century castle was significantly transformed.
 Its expansion began even in the times of Peter Perenyi and continued almost until the end of the century.
 In 1620, Šariš became the property of Rákóczi and from that time it served only as a fortress, because the magnates erected the palace in the town where they lived.
 In 1660, a powerful explosion in the castle’s powder magazine destroyed the part of the castle.
 The surviving parts were still used until 1687, when the crew commander ordered them to set on fire.
 Around the burning castle gathered crowds of the surrounding population, ready to extinguish the fire, but the soldiers did not allow it.